heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 [Robert Burns - My Love Is Like A Red Red Rose](https://www.youtube.com/watch?v=QK9WK0QhejA )

 [Ring Around the Rosie]( https://www.youtube.com/watch?v=k2KMnpD46jI )

+"I call architecture frozen music." -: Attributed to Johann Wolfgang von Goethe and Friedrich Schiller

+"Anon, out of the earth a fabric huge Rose, like an exhalation." -: John Milton, Paradise Lost (1667; 1674), Book I, line 710.

 ## "As designed" and "As built"